-Using the calculator below, enter the length and then the width of the area to be covered and then click on "calculate."
-You will get two figures -- one as square yards and the other as square feet -- of how much carpet you will need.
+Bankrate’s carpet calculator will help you figure out how much carpet you need for your space.
+Enter the length and width of the area that will be covered with carpet, then hit “calculate”.
+You will get two figures — one as square yards and the other as square feet — of how much carpet you will need.

 View home improvement loan rates